 Personal Use of Maine Public Services

 On-air personnel are not allowed to air personal grievances on Maine Public services.
-This includes introducing content that endorses, compares or criticizes commercial products, institutions, companies, organizations, or individuals.
+This includes presenting views or introducing content that endorses, compares or criticizes commercial products, institutions, companies, organizations, or individuals.
 In addition, on-air personnel should not dedicate programming or musical selections without prior knowledge of and approval from management.